canonical-web-and-design/practices/coding/javascript.md

 #### Testing

 * Generally, it is best to test the component in its connected state, using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store).
-In cases where you want to test the unconnected functionality of a connected component, it is okay to create a named export with a "Component" suffix. e.g. If your default export is: `export default connect(mapStateToProps, mapDispatchToProps)(UserList)` you can also export `export { UserList as UserListComponent }` for testing.
+In cases where you want to test the unconnected functionality of a connected component, it is okay to create a named export with a "Component" suffix. e.g. If your default export is `export default connect(mapStateToProps, mapDispatchToProps)(UserList)` you can also export `export { UserList as UserListComponent }` for testing.

 ## References